jstitch/st_roguelike/README.md

 Dungeon type 2 generation may generate stairs in room's walls coordinates, instead of just inside room (not counting walls).

+Curses ui has problems with diagonal movement keys.

 TODO
 ----